Tyson Fury to box ex-UFC champion Francis Ngannou in seismic crossover fight

 Per a press release shared on Tuesday (11 July), the fight will be contested “under the official rules of professional boxing, with three judges ringside adopting the 10-point must system”.
 “Both fighters, however, are promising to meet in the middle of the ring, go to war, and win by knockout in devastating fashion.”

-It was not stated that Fury’s WBC title will be on the line.
+It was not stated that Fury’s WBC title will be on the line, or that the fight will count towards his professional record.

 Ngannou, 36, held the UFC heavyweight title between 2021 and 2022, and he retained the belt in his most recent fight – a decision win against Ciryl Gane in January last year.
 The Cameroonian then left the UFC earlier this year amid a pay dispute, before signing with the Professional Fighters League (PFL).
 As part of his deal with the MMA promotion, Ngannou is allowed to box before he makes his PFL debut in 2024.
 As such, the “Predator” will take on the unbeaten Fury.

 Ngannou is widely seen as the most devastating puncher in MMA history.
-His professional record stands at 17-3, with 12 of his wins having come via knockout.
+His pro record stands at 17-3, with 12 of his wins having come via knockout.
 Of those KO victories, eight took place in Round 1 – with three having been achieved inside the first minute.

 Meanwhile, Fury last fought in December, beating Derek Chisora for the third time to retain the WBC heavyweight title.
 The Briton, 34, has since been in talks over fights with Oleksandr Usyk and Anthony Joshua, with neither bout materialising.
 Usyk is instead set to defend his unified heavyweight titles against Daniel Dubois in August, with Joshua planning to face Dillian Whyte in August then Deontay Wilder in late 2023 or early 2024.
 Fury’s pro boxing record stands at 33-0-1 with 24 knockout wins.